 Presented by the Dallas Bar Association’s Entertainment, Art & Sports Law Section, the Law x Style Summit was held on November 15, 2019, at the Deep Ellum Art Company.
 Open to both lawyers and non-lawyers, the Summit featured a lineup of panels with executives in fashion, technology, advertising, law, and finance as well as a networking happy hour and pop-up market of Texas-based designers curated by Elizabeth NeSmith.

-To kick off the Summit, Shannon will moderate the headline panel covering guidelines and best practices for influencer marketing campaigns.
+To kick off the Summit, Shannon moderated the headline panel covering guidelines and best practices for influencer marketing campaigns.
 This $8 billion industry presents an exciting opportunity for businesses and influencers.
 But this rapidly evolving space also presents a unique mix of legal considerations and traps for the unwary.
-The panel speakers will include:
+The panel speakers included:

 - Mary Engle, Associate Director for Advertising, Federal Trade Commission